 A native Nashvillian, Liz is passionate about both the local and global yoga communities.

 In 2013 she was moved by the idea that “yoga can happen anywhere” while in Kenya with the Africa Yoga Project.
-On her return she thought that the Nashville community deserved the same access to yoga and its benefits that she saw under the hot Kenyan sun.
+Upon her return she believed that the Nashville community deserved the same access to yoga and its benefits that she saw under the hot Kenyan sun.

-A do-er by nature, 2014, Liz founded Small World Yoga with that vision to grow yoga in outreach locations across Middle Tennessee.
-A year later she co-founded Empower School of Yoga, which is now part of Small World Yoga and has made a sustainable model of bringing yoga to the community by training more than 100 new teachers in the area Nashville.
-Two major yoga events, Music City Yoga Festival and Nashville’s International Day of Yoga, bring together the local yoga community thanks to Liz’ leadership and organizational skills.
+A do-er by nature, Liz founded Small World Yoga in 2014 with the vision to grow yoga in outreach locations across Middle Tennessee.
+A year later she co-founded Baptiste Power Yoga Nashville, which is now the official teacher training school of Small World Yoga, and has made a sustainable model of bringing yoga to the community by training more than 100 new teachers in the Nashville area and beyond.
+Two major events- Music City Yoga Festival and Nashville’s International Day of Yoga- bring together the local yoga community thanks to Liz’s leadership and organizational skills.

 Liz is a certified Baptiste Power Vinyasa yoga instructor (E-RYT 500).
 She has completed both her 200- and 500-hour trainings under Baron Baptiste and now travels to assist Baptiste trainings and programs around the world.

 She has also studied under Live Love Teach founders Philip Urso, Debbie Williamson and Stacy Dockins.
 She trains and certifies teachers in paddleboard yoga through her business, Nashville Paddle Co.